 Tension-type headaches affect women slightly more often than men.
 The headaches usually begin in adolescence and reach peak activity in the 30s.
 They have not been linked to hormones and do not have a strong hereditary connection.

-There are two forms of tension-type headache: Episodic tension-type headaches occur between 10 and 15 days per month, with each attack lasting from 30 minutes to several days.
+There are two forms of tension-type headache: episodic tension-type headache and chronic tension-type headache.
+Episodic tension-type headaches occur between 10 and 15 days per month, with each attack lasting from 30 minutes to several days.
 Although the pain is not disabling, the severity of pain typically increases with the frequency of attacks.
 Chronic tension-type attacks usually occur more than 15 days per month over a 3-month period.
 The pain, which can be constant over a period of days or months, strikes both sides of the head and is more severe and disabling than episodic headache pain.
-Chronic tension headaches can cause sore scalps-even combing your hair can be painful.
+Chronic tension headaches can cause sore scalps; even combing your hair can be painful.
 Most individuals will have had some form of episodic tension-type headache prior to onset of chronic tension-type headache.

 Depression and anxiety can cause tension-type headaches.
 Headaches may appear in the early morning or evening, when conflicts in the office or at home are anticipated.
 Other causes include physical postures that strain head and neck muscles (such as holding your chin down while reading or holding a phone between your shoulder and ear), degenerative arthritis of the neck, and temporomandibular joint dysfunction (a disorder of the joints between the temporal bone located above the ear and the mandible, or lower jaw bone).

-The first step in caring for a tension-type headache involves treating any specific disorder or disease that may be causing it.
+The first step in caring for a tension-type headache involves treating the cause.
 For example, arthritis of the neck is treated with anti-inflammatory medication and temporomandibular joint dysfunction may be helped by corrective devices for the mouth and jaw.
-A sleep study may be needed to detect sleep apnea and should be considered when there is a history of snoring, daytime sleepiness, or obesity.
+A sleep study may be needed to detect and treat sleep apnea and should be considered when there is a history of snoring, daytime sleepiness, or obesity.